 A Universalist’s Response to “Exposing Universalism” by James B. De Young

 Is there hope for our loved ones who lived and died in their lost condition without receiving Christ?
 Nearly all Christians have been taught that the moment one’s heart stops beating all hope of salvation is forever lost and this has caused torment and despair in the hearts of many whose loved ones died before saying the sinner’s prayer.
-Dante’s famous 14th century novel “The Divine Romance” graphically describing his medieval version of hell, had a great impact upon the Christian mindset which prevails to this very day.
+Dante’s famous 14th century fiction novel “The Divine Comedy” graphically describing his medieval version of hell, had a great impact upon the Christian mindset which prevails to this very day.
 In his novel he said that over the gate leading into hell appears the words, “Lasciate ogne speranza, voi ch’inatre,” which means “Abandon all hope, ye who enter here.”

 If Dante is right, unless we are so self-centered and calloused that we are beyond feeling, we who have loved ones who died outside of Christ would have much grounds for continuing anguish and despair.
-Also, everything we have seen in the previous sessions concerning the final restoration of all would be impossible, since the vast majority of mankind either didn’t hear the gospel or else they failed to respond to it before taking their last breath.
+Also, everything we have seen in the previous chapters concerning the final restoration of all would be impossible, since the vast majority of mankind either didn’t hear the gospel or else failed to respond to it before taking their last breath.
 But does the Bible actually teach us that all hope of salvation forever ceases at death, or is this merely a deeply ingrained theological presupposition handed down to us from the days of Saint Augustine?

 Many are surprised to discover that there is no verse in Scripture which actually teaches that salvation is impossible beyond the grave.
 The only verse presented in support of this doctrine is Hebrews 9:27 which simply says: “And as it is appointed for men to die once, but after this the judgment.”
 However, this verse only states what both Traditionalists and Universalists agree upon - that men must face judgment upon dying.
-In this judgment those outside of Christ will be judged “according to their works” – receiving “their part” in the Lake of Fire, some receiving “few stripes” while others receive “many stripes,” not getting out of there “until” they have paid in full.
-(Rev 20:12; 21:8; Luke 12:47; Matt 5:26; 18:34,35) None of these expressions are compatible with eternal punishment.
+In this judgment, those outside of Christ will be judged “according to their works” – receiving “their part” in the Lake of Fire, some receiving “few stripes” while others receive “many stripes,” not getting out of there “until” they have paid in full (Rev 20:12; 21:8; Luke 12:47; Matt 5:26; 18:34-35).
+None of these expressions are compatible with eternal punishment.

-In spite of the multiple passages of Scripture which declare a universal restoration of all, De Young insists that there is not even one text supporting our belief that those who did not hear, or even those who heard but did not respond to the gospel in life, can be saved after death.
+In spite of the multiple passages of Scripture which declare a universal restoration of all, De Young insists that there is not even one text supporting our belief that those who did not hear, or even those who heard but did not respond to the gospel in life can be saved after death.
 He says:

 “They (Universalists) argue that it is the spirit of man that is of central importance to God, and there is no reason why God can’t provide salvation after one’s body has died.
 The only problem with this argument, an argument from silence, is that there is ‘not one text’ that supports the claim of universalism.” p.
 88 (parenthesis mine)

 I see several problems with this statement.
 In the first place, Universalists are correct in stating that the spirit of man is more important to God who is spirit than one’s body.
-For example, Paul commanded the Corinthians to deliver the sinning brother over to Satan for the destruction of the flesh in order that his spirit might be saved in the Day of the Lord.
-(1Cor 5:5) While salvation is of the entire man – spirit, soul and body, God is Spirit and we have communion with Him and worship Him with our spirit and therefore it is our spirit which is of utmost importance to Him.
+For example, Paul commanded the Corinthians to deliver the sinning brother over to Satan for the destruction of the flesh in order that his spirit might be saved in the Day of the Lord (1Cor 5:5).
+While salvation is of the entire man – spirit, soul and body, God is Spirit, and we have communion with Him and worship Him with our spirit and therefore it is our spirit which is of utmost importance to Him.

 Finally, De Young’s statement that Universalists argue for salvation after death from silence could just as easily be leveled against the Traditionalists, since the Scriptures nowhere state that salvation is only possible in this life.
 And while Scriptures do not directly speak to this issue, a deductive study of all pertinent texts require salvation after death.
 If all are to be restored and only a few elect are restored in this age, then salvation after death must be assumed.
-If Jesus will draw all unto Himself, seeking and saving until the last lost sheep has been found, then He must continue drawing, seeking and saving after one’s death since most die in a lost state.
-(Acts 3:21; Jn 12:32; Luke 15:4, 19:10) If all will be subjected to Christ, resulting in God being all in all, then the conviction of the Spirit resulting in repentance, bowing the knee to Christ and confessing Him as Lord, must continue after one’s death, since not all will have become subjected to Him in this age.
-(Isa 45:22-24; 1Cor 15:25-28; Heb 2:8)
+If Jesus will draw all unto Himself, seeking and saving until the last lost sheep has been found, then He must continue drawing, seeking and saving after one’s death, since most die in a lost state (Acts 3:21; Jn 12:32; Luke 15:4, 19:10).
+If all will be subjected to Christ, resulting in God being all in all, then the conviction of the Spirit resulting in repentance, bowing the knee to Christ and confessing Him as Lord, must continue after one’s death, since not all will have become subjected to Him in this age (Isa 45:22-24; 1Cor 15:25-28; Heb 2:8).

 One could continue, giving text after text which deductively require salvation after death without the need for a direct statement to that effect.
 In reality, it is more significant that Traditionalists cannot present any text which says that all opportunity for one’s salvation ends at death.
 Christ is the Savior of the whole world and not just the elect firstfruits.
-He gave His life a ransom for all and He declares that He will seek and save the lost until all are safe in the fold.
-(Jn 1:29, 4:42, 10:16; 1Jn 2:2, 4:14; Matt 20:28; 1Tim 2:6, 4:10, etc.) Also, taking into account all we have seen in previous sessions concerning the corrective and temporal nature of God’s judgments, and Christ’s enduring intercessory ministry, how can we still insist that Christ’s saving work forever ends at death?
+He gave His life a ransom for all and He declares that He will seek and save the lost until all are safe in the fold (Jn 1:29, 4:42, 10:16; 1Jn 2:2, 4:14; Matt 20:28; 1Tim 2:6, 4:10, etc.).
+Also, taking into account all we have seen in previous chapters concerning the corrective and temporal nature of God’s judgments and Christ’s enduring intercessory ministry, how can we still insist that Christ’s saving work forever ends at death?